Parents Influence Who Their Children Marry

 Those sayings are not absolutes but truisms, but please consider them.

-You and I tend to focus on another person’s behavior, not ours.
+We tend to focus on someone else’s behavior, not our own.
 You tend to give a lot of grace when dating, but where does it go after you say I do?
 It is like a psychological switch in your mind.
 Click!
 Now, I do not like what attracted me to you.

 So, what attracts you to them may irritate you later.